-Students are expected to complete at least one hypothesis-driven project focusing on either children or adults with sickle cell disease or children with brain tumors.
+Students are expected to complete at least one hypothesis-driven project focusing on either children or adults with SCD or children with brain tumors.
 Projects could be a retrospective study or a cross-sectional, prospective study.
 The results will focus on educational and functional outcomes.
 OTD students are expected to publish a manuscript by the end of the final year.
 There may also be publication opportunities for MSOT students.
 Most of the research will be completed at St. Louis Children’s Hospital or at the Program in Occupational Therapy building.
 Students may occasionally need to drive if their project involves home interviews or community education programs.
 Some studies may involve evening or weekend research.

 Examples of Projects

 Ranked as the Number One OT Program in the Nation

 We welcome inquiries from prospective students, potential collaborators, community partners, alumni and others who want to connect with us.
 Please complete the form below to begin the conversation.